guptask/voicecontrol/README.md

 #### Configure:

-Python (2.7 or higher), pyaudio and SpeechRecognition are needed.
-Some of the notable packages used in here are espeak, xdotool, betty, nautilus, gnome-do and zenity.
+Python (2.7 or higher), pyaudio and SpeechRecognition are needed. espeak, xdotool, betty, nautilus, gnome-do and zenity are some notable packages used to build this tool.
+The configuration script (instructions below) will take care of these package installations.

-Commands needed to download and configure the package:
+Commands needed to download and configure the package (and associated packages):

     sudo apt-get install git
     git clone https://github.com/guptask/voicecontrol